gbv/bartoc.org/README.md

 ## Requirements

-Requires at least Node.js 10.
+Requires at least Node.js 10 and an instance of [jskos-server](https://github.com/gbv/jskos-server) to connect to.
 Additional dependencies are listed in `package.json`.

 ## Install from sources